omarahmad4/omarahmad4/README.md

 ## Hi there 👋

+I'm Omar!
+I'm interested in playing around with different concepts and especially now with AI to try and understand the latest tools we have available.
+You can reach me at https://linkedin.com/in/omar-ahmad-/
 <!--
 **omarahmad4/omarahmad4** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.